Is Sandakan Safe for Solo Female Travelers?

 Sandakan, as much of Malaysia, generally has a friendly and hospitable populace that respects all visitors regardless of their gender.
 Petty crimes like pickpocketing and purse-snatching are relatively low in comparison to more urban areas such as Kuala Lumpur.
 However, it is always necessary to keep an eye on your valuables, especially in crowded areas and while using public transportation.

-Is Sandakan safe right now?
+Is Sandakan safe for women?

 Safety in Malaysia